diginsight/components/README.md

 # Introduction

-`Diginsight Components` include **observable** extensions **extensions** for azure technologies, achieved through integration with the **Diginsight** observability or other utility components that can be.
+`Diginsight Components` include **observable** extensions **extensions** for azure technologies, achieved through integration with the **Diginsight** observability.

+Also utility components are provided to enhance **applications observability** and **troubleshooting** in those technologies.

-Each component is designed to address specific functionality areas (e.g., authentication, database access) while maintaining consistent observability and diagnostics capabilities.
+Each component is designed to address specific functionality areas (e.g., authentication, data access, parallel processing) while maintaining **consistent observability and diagnostics capabilities**.

 # Table of Contents